Published 10/05/2017 | Reading Time 3 min 48 sec

-On Monday morning, we woke up to 59 broken families.
+On an October morning in 2017, we woke up to 59 broken families.
 Fifty-nine fewer citizens.
 Fifty-nine lives cut short.
 Fifty-nine candles lit in memoriam.

 The nation began to grieve.
 The President and other leaders called for unity.
 Sentiments of love and prayer echoed across the nation.